corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ```

 ### Mark Items

-Marks all archivable items with the snapshot name
+Marks all archivable items with the snapshot name.

 ```kotlin
 /**
  * Invoke the mark items command to mark all archivable items with the snapshot name.